Core App Dashboard: How to build a single source of truth system dashboard for your business

 8. Project Profitability

-In order to track project profitability in your dashboard, consider the following key metrics:
+To track project profitability in your dashboard, consider the following key metrics:

 1. Project Revenue